 However, with great discounts comes great responsibility.
 While bagging the dirt cheap flights, it is best to have a few tips and tricks under your sleeve to make sure you are not bombarded with unpleasant surprises along the way.

 Find out our exclusive flying tips for Ryanair flights right from booking to boarding.

 Unless you are one of those people who book flights in the first try, you are sure to be overloaded with cookies and caches from previous searches.
 And you do not want them to know that you are desperately looking for cheap flights.
 So start with your search in a private window.

 If you are looking for tickets from anywhere else other than Europe, the chances are that the rates will definitely differ.
 You might want to go to the specific website of your country from where you are flying in.
 If it is too much trouble, you could always use a VPN for easy access to compare the rates from different destinations.

-Being a low-cost carrier, Ryanair Airlines definitely has the some of the cheapest rates for flights.
+Being a low-cost carrier, Ryanair Airlines definitely has the some of the cheap rates for flights.
 But what is going to cost you are things like the additional transaction fees if you book in another currency.
 They are just for starters.
 From additional baggage charges to check-in charges, you might want to read through the fine print before you commit to the book entirely.
 Also, never look over the getting insurance for your Ryanair cancelled flights.